The Magic Lantern is the musical moniker of Jamie Doe.

-Keen to focus on the intensity that comes with stripping everything away, Jamie dissolved the quintet line up to return to playing and writing on his own.
-‘Love of Too Much Living’ is the product of two years spent crafting this new musical approach, playing hundreds of gigs around the UK to an ever-increasing audience of enthusiasts.
-Describing his approach to song writing Jamie says,
+Keen to focus on the intensity that comes with stripping everything away, Jamie dissolved the quintet line up in 2012 to return to playing and writing on his own.
+His intimate second album ‘Love of Too Much Living’ is the product of two years spent crafting this new musical approach, playing hundreds of gigs around the UK to an ever-increasing audience of enthusiasts.

-Since its release in October 2014, Jamie has toured across the UK, Europe and Australia and compiled an album of other musicians versions of his songs, ‘Love of Too Much Living – Remakes’ featuring This Is The Kit, Sam Brookes, Emilia Martensson, Wallis Bird, Rozi Plain and Hot Feet among others.
-It was released in December 2015 with all proceeds going to the male suicide prevention charity the ‘Campaign Against Living Miserably’.
+Following its release in October 2014, Jamie toured across the UK and Europe and compiled an album of other musicians versions of his songs, ‘Love of Too Much Living – Remakes’ featuring This Is The Kit, Sam Brookes, Emilia Martensson, Wallis Bird, Rozi Plain and Low Chimes among others.
+It was released in December 2015 with all proceeds going to the male suicide prevention charity the ‘Campaign Against Living Miserably (CALM)’.

-Currently recording his third album ‘To The Island Jamie Doe is a rising star of London’s diverse music scene with 2016 seeing him as at home touring alongside Mancunian poet and saxophonist Alabaster Deplume, as performing with Jamie Cullum at the BBC Proms as singing on Mercury Nominated folk artist Sam Lee’s ‘Lovely Molly’ winning ‘Best Traditional Track’ at the BBC Radio 2 Folk Awards.
+A rising star of London’s diverse music scene, 2016 saw The Magic Lantern as at home touring alongside Mancunian poet and saxophonist Alabaster Deplume, as performing with Jamie Cullum at the BBC Proms and singing on Sam Lee’s ‘Lovely Molly’ winning ‘Best Traditional Track’ at the BBC Radio 2 Folk Awards.
 Jamie also decided to return to Australia for the first time in nearly a decade to explore his roots and chase the flickering embers of doomed romance.

 His third album ‘To The Islands’ was written during this tumultuous journey to Australia after nearly 10 years away and explores memory and hope in a world of near constant uncertainty.